 Fig. 16.
-Adjustment of Thread Controller For more controller action on the thread, loosen the stop screw (P, Fig. 16) at the right of the tension and set the stop lower, and for less action set the stop higher.
-To strengthen the action of the controller spring on the thread, loosen the tension stud screw (Q, Fig. 16) at the right of the stop screw and turn the tension stud (O, Fig. 16) slightly to the left with a screwdriver, or to lighten its action turn to the right and retighten the tension stud screw.
+Adjustment of Thread Controller For more controller action on the thread, loosen the stop screw (P,Fig.16) at the right of the tension and set the stop lower, and for less action set the stop higher.
+To strengthen the action of the controller spring on the thread, loosen the tension stud screw (Q,Fig.16) at the right of the stop screw and turn the tension stud (0,Fig.16) slightly to the left with a screwdriver, or to lighten its action turn to the right and retighten the tension stud screw.
 To Set the Needle Bar See that the needle is up in the bar as far as it will go.
 There are two lines across the needle bar about two inches above the lower end.
 When the needle bar is at its lowest position, the upper mark should be just visible at the end of the needle bar frame.
-In case the needle bar is not correctly set, loosen the needle bar connecting stud pinch screw (E, Fig. 13) and place the needle bar in correct position as directed above, then retighten the screw (E).
-To Set a Needle Bar Which Has no Mark.
-Set the stitch regulator to indicate 8 stitches to the inch, then set the needle bar so that when it rises inch from its lowest position, the point of the sewing hook will be at the centre of the needle and about in inch above the eye.
-Relative Positions of Vibrating Presser Bar and Lifting Presser Bar The distance between the vibrating presser bar and lifting presser bar, after turning the feed regulating spindle head so that there is no feed movement of the needle bar, should be \Re inch, as shown in Fig. 13.
-If the distance between the vibrating presser bar and the lifting presser bar is more or less than 4% inch, insert a screwdriver in the hole (F, Fig. 14) at the rear of the machine and loosen the screw therein.
-While this screw is loose, the needle bar frame can be moved forward or backward, as may be required, until the distance between the vibrating presser bar and lifting presser bar is 4% inch.
-A piece of metal 4% inch wide may be used to determine the correct distance.
+In case the needle bar is not correct set, loosen the needle bar connecting stud pinch screw (D,Fig.13) and place the needle bar in correct position as directed above, then retighten the screw (D).
+TO SET A NEEDLE BAR WHICH HAS NO MARK.
+Set the stitch regulator to indicate 8 stitches to the inch, then set the needle bar so that when it rises 3/32 inch from its lowest position, the point of the sewing hook will be at the center of the needle and about 1/16 inch above the eye.
+Relative Positions of Vibrating Presser Bar and Lifting Presser Bar The distance between the vibrating presser bar and lifting presser bar, after turning the feed regulating spindle head so that there is no feed movement of the needle bar should be 19/64 inch as shown in Fig.13.
+If the distance between the vibrating presser bar and the lifting presser bar is more or less, insert a screwdriver in the hole (F,Fig.14) at the rear of the machine and loosen the screw therein.
+While this screw is loose, the needle bar frame can be moved forward or backward to the required distance.
+A piece of metal of the correct width may be used to determine the correct distance.
 When making this adjustment be sure to see that the feed regulating spindle head is set so that there is no feeding movement of the needle bar.
 When the adjustment has been made, securely tighten the screw at F. To Adjust the Relative Height of Lift of the Vibrating and Lifting Pressers The amount of lift of the vibrating and lifting presser feet should be regulated according to the thickness of the material being sewn.
 The feet should lift just high enough to clear the material.
 As a rule, the vibrating and lifting pressers should lift an equal height, but some grades of work may require that they lift an unequal height.
-To change the relative lift of the presser feet, loosen the screw (G, Fig. 14) at the back of the machine and move the presser bar upwardly or downwardly as required, then securely tighten the screw (G). , To Time the Sewing Hook Set the feed regulating spindle head to indicate eight stitches to the inch.
+To change the relative lift of the presser feet, loosen the screw (G,Fig.l4) at the back of the machine and move the presser bar upwardly or downwardly as required, then securely tighten the screw (G).
+To Time the Sewing Hook Set the feed regulating spindle head so that there is no feeding motion.